Code-Institute-Submissions/CI-MS2-InteractiveFrontend/README.md

 ##### 2.2.6) Peer review

-After submitting the project for peer-review in slack, the following changes were implemented:
+After submitting the project for peer-review in slack, the following changes were implemented

     JS